Meet our team on Whitebait Connection coordinators around the country!

 Kim Jones

 Kia ora koutou!
-I am the national coordinator for the Whitebait Connection (WBC) programme and Co-Director/Poutokomanawa of its founding trust the Mountains to Sea Conservation Trust.
+I am the Co-Director/Poutokomanawa - Freshwater Lead of the Mountains to Sea Conservation Trust.
 I've been involved in environmental education since 2003 and my favourite part of the job is being out in the environment - natures classroom!
-I'm also an experienced coordinator of WBC's sister programme, Experiencing Marine Reserves (EMR), and founder of the Whangarei Drains To Harbour stormwater awareness campaign and Mangrove Discovery Programme.
+I'm also an experienced coordinator of Whitebait Connection's sister programme, Experiencing Marine Reserves (EMR), and founder of the Whangarei Drains To Harbour stormwater awareness campaign and Mangrove Discovery Programme.
 I am a graduate of Environmental Management, Conservation, Business Administration and Computing and was lucky enough to study in Northland where I lived and worked with my husband Blair and kids Zayne and Oceana, until 2014 when we moved to Warkworth, Auckland by the Mahurangi River for four years.
 We moved back to Whangarei in 2018 and are now working at a regional level in both Northland and Auckland as well as supporting the national delivery and growth.

 Kim is an experienced coordinator and project manager of all the Trust's programmes and has 16 years of experience in this field now working at a regional level in both Northland and Auckland as well as supporting national delivery and growth of the programmes throughout Aotearoa.
 She works for collaborative integrated catchment management within a holistic 'Mountains to Sea' view and has driven the development of the Trust's National Īnanga Spawning Programme.
 Kim is the Project Manager for the Northland Īnanga Spawning Habitat Restoration project and will use her 8 years of experience driving this work in Northland and Auckland to support the operational team to scale up this important mahi and increase the capacity and capability of many stakeholders to engage and lead this work into the future.